11. Inheritance Calls I

 Worked Example A

-This is an error at the call to action because the Snake variable is
+This is an error at the site of the call to action because the Snake variable is

 not a Mammal.